Quick Tip: How Much Does an RV Solar System Cost?

 You have three choices: Lithium, flooded lead-acid, or AGM.

 • Lithium batteries are the most expensive, but allow you to utilize almost 100% of the battery before requiring a recharge, meaning you also get more bang for your buck.
-They are also incredibly lightweight, but they can’t be used in freezing temperatures.
+They are also incredibly lightweight, but they can’t be recharged in freezing temperatures.

 • Flooded lead-acid batteries are the cheapest option, but they are also the most likely to need maintenance.
 They shouldn’t be discharged past 50% state-of-charge.